hollance/TheKissOfShame/README.md

 - Put the parameters into AVPTS, added state saving & loading.
 - Embedded the graphics and audio resources into the plug-in binary.
 - Added support for Windows and Apple Silicon Macs.
+- Changed the knobs from rotary to vertical drag.

 ## TO-DO list